 Importantly, because this bill expands voting rights beyond the current qualifications established by the Wisconsin Constitution, it requires approval through a statewide referendum.
-This referendum is scheduled to take place during the November 2026 general election, where voters will decide whether to enact the provisions of the bill.
-If approved, the changes will take effect on January 1, 2027.
+The referendum is scheduled for the November 2026 general election, where voters will decide whether to enact this legislation.
+If approved, the bill will take effect on January 1, 2027.

 Statutes affected: